aosp-mirror/platform_build/tools/zipalign/README.txt

 "-f" flag, an existing file will be overwritten.

 You can use the "-c" flag to test whether a zip archive is properly aligned.

+The "-p" flag aligns any file with a ".so" extension, and which is stored uncompressed in the zip archive, to a 4096-byte page boundary.
+This facilitates directly loading shared libraries from inside a zip archive.